Project Structure

 • Accidentally deleting something in the HOME or other directory of the project-specific username on one project doesn’t impact ones files with other projects.

-The main downside is that one has to keep track of one’s separate project-specific usernames for each project and sharing HOME config files requires copying them.
+The main downside is that one has to keep track of one’s separate project-specific usernames for each project and sharing HOME config files requires copying them (see the Data Migration Guide for how to copy and/or move data between usernames).
 You can log into the HPC Project Portal to see all projects that you are in and your project-specific usernames in each (see the User Perspective page for more information).

 Simple Example